Eppo-exp/eppo-docs/docs/statistics/cuped.md

 When CUPED is enabled, Eppo automatically ingests aggregated data about each subjects in the following ways:

-- For each (applicable) experiment metric, we look at the pre-experiment values during a lookback window which defaults to 30 days.
+- For each (applicable) experiment metric, we look at the pre-experiment values during a lookback window.
+The window is 30 days by default.
+It ends on the moment each subject is being assigned (or passes an Entry point).
 - Furthermore, we also leverage the [assignment properties](/data-management/definitions/properties) for the subject (e.g. country, browser, etc.)

 :::note